leklachu/endless-sky-syndicate/3-alpha.md

 ... extremist chase/capture/destroy missions

+- Downey (obvs), Franz and fellows?
+Are they extremists or just stupids?
 - and helping anti-extremist syndicates
 - making sure police-actioned economist in right place right time
 - leading to evidence, blame, pressure -> Korban. indirectly confront/incriminate him as pressure to resign and upheave syndicate leadership